 The collection has a range of sculpture including several portrait busts as well as some relief sculpture.
 One fine figure of Nike is now known to have belonged to John Ruskin and features in several of his sketches and letter entries.
 The most imposing piece, however, is the colossal porphyry foot from 2nd century AD Roman Egypt.
 This may have been a votive object offered to a god of healing in thanks for a cure of a foot ailment or in encouragement of the same; alternatively, it may be all that survives of a colossal statue standing about 6 metres high.

-The Antiquities collection is essentially the collection of the Society of Antiquaries of Newcastle upon Tyne, a local society, founded in 1813, that was primarily concerned with the history and archaeology of the North East of England.
-The main focus of the collection is consequently on archaeological material found in the north-east, although other areas are represented.
+The Antiquities collection is the collection of the Society of Antiquaries of Newcastle upon Tyne, a local society, founded in 1813, that is primarily concerned with the history and archaeology of the North East of England.
 Chronologically the collections span a period from the earliest evidence of human occupation in the north-east up to the advent of the Stuart monarchy in 1603.

 The Prehistoric material in the collection covers human activity from the Palaeolithic up to the Iron Age.
 Of particular note are the 174 Neolithic stone axes – representing 50% of the axes from the North of England - as well as a significant collection of cup-and-ring stones dating from the Neolithic and Bronze Age, the largest housed in any British museum.
 There are also good examples of Bronze Age vessels, weapons and tools.
 Here the Ewart Park Sword, which gives its name to the type as well as to sub-period of the British Bronze Age, is an especially important object as is the Wallington Hoard and the Colette Hoard.